Cerrig Cornel is available for adults 18 years and over.

 Specialism: The service is registered to provide support to people who have

-A chef who cooked for members of the royal family and joined the care sector for a ‘complete change’ when he hit middle age, has been shortlisted for a major award.
+A chef who cooked for members of the royal family and joined the care sector for a ‘complete change’ when he hit middle age, has won Bronze at the prestigious Wales Care Awards.

 Simon Moore studied for a health and social care qualification at college, then found a fresh recipe for success when he joined The Regard Group’s Cerrig Cornel supported living scheme in Llanegryn near Tywyn - where he rose through ranks to become the registered domiciliary manager.